-Interest Rate Risk in the Banking Book
+3. Interest Rate Risk in the Banking Book

 The Bank continues to manage interest rate risk in trading activities through the use of an effective and independently validated VaR methodology.
 For interest rate risk in the banking book, a key component of the Bank's asset and liability policy is the management of interest rate sensitivity.
 Interest rate sensitivity is the relationship between market interest rates and net interest income due to the maturity or re-pricing characteristics of interest earning assets and interest bearing liabilities.
 For any given period, the pricing structure is matched when equal amounts of such assets or liabilities mature or re-price in that period.
-Any mismatch of interest earning assets and interest bearing liabilities is known as a gap position.
-A positive gap normally means that an increase in interest rates would have a positive effect on net interest income, while a negative gap normally means that a decrease in interest rates would have a negative effect on net interest income.
+Any mismatch of interest earning assets and net earning assets and interest bearing liabilities is known as a gap position.
+A positive gap normally means that an increase in interest rates would have a positive effect on net interest income.

 The Bank establishes initial rates of interest for most of its loans based on a spread over its internal base rate, which reflects the Bank's average cost of funds which is generally reset at the beginning of every week.
 The spread charged for particular loans varies depending on a number of factors, such as the type of customer, the credit worthiness of the borrower, the type and maturity of the loan, the type of security offered, if any, the amount of the borrower's deposits with the Bank, potential fee-based business from the customer, competitive considerations and other factors.
 Interest rates on floating rate loans are typically reset every 30 to 90 days.
-For deposits, regular savings account rates are set by reference to prevailing market rates, while rates on time deposits are usually priced below rates applicable to Philippine
+For deposits, regular savings account rates are set by reference to prevailing market rates, while rates on time deposits are usually priced below rates applicable to Philippine Treasury Bills with similar maturities.

 The Bank manages interest rate risk based on approved policies and guidelines, established limit setting procedures and interest rate risk limits, application of interest rate risk measurement models and reporting standards such as re-pricing gap, EaR, and EVE reports.
 The assumptions employed include deposit and loan pricing volatilities and reasonability of asset prepayment.
 It also include determining functional life of non-maturing deposit accounts which is necessary for comparing the accounts with alternative funding sources of the same duration to determine their relative value.
 Other assumption includes non-maturing deposits price sensitivity and decay rates and the key rate drivers for each interest rate shock scenario.
 Cash flows from floaters are bucketed according to their next re-pricing, if fixed rate, these shall be bucketed according to residual maturity.
-Non-maturing deposit accounts are classified in the '1 to 30 days' bin a.
-Earnings Perspective - The Bank uses the EaR Model to estimate changes in net interest income (NII) under a variety of rate scenarios over a one year horizon.
-Interest related assets, liabilities and off-balance sheet items are classified by maturity bucket to determine re-pricing gaps that are essential indicator of the level of interest rate risk in the banking book.
-It is a simulation method that analyzes the interest rate risk in the banking book in terms of earnings (accrual basis).
-The re-pricing gap is multiplied by a change in interest rate or rate shocks to determine EaR or the potential increase or decrease in NII resulting from changes in interest rates.
-EaR measures the decline in NII resulting from upward or downward interest rate movements in a "Business as usual" environment, either through gradual movements or as a one-off large interest rate shock over a particular time horizon.
+Non-maturing deposit accounts are classified in the '1 to 30 days' bin.